hronopay/how.bitshares.works/developers/4_cli_wallet/cli_wallet.md

     unlocked >>>

 > Note: After this point, you can issue any command available to the cli-wallet (Wallet APIs) or construct your own transaction manually.

-**gethelp**

-You can get more detailed information either by pressing Tab, twice, or by issuing help.
-Detailed explanations for most calls are available via

-    unlocked >> gethelp <command>

-> Note: Many calls have a obligatory `broadcast`-flag as last argument.
-If this flag is `False`, the wallet will construct and sign, but **not** broadcast the transaction.
-This can be very useful for a cold storage setup or to verify transactions.

 ### Opening Remote Procedure Call (RPC) Port